Kathmandu Pokhara Yoga Tour - 8 Days Itinerary and Cost

 Accommodation

-• Meals provided during the tour are included, but any additional meals, such as in Kathmandu, or special dietary requests are not included and are at your own expense.
+• Meals provided during the tour are included, but any additional meals, such as in Kathmandu, or special dietary requests are included and are at your own expense.

 Insurances